UMN-Choi-Lab/BO4Mob/README.md

     Use it as a reference when assigning OD values.
     </details>
   - The appropriate range for each OD value depends on spatiotemporal characteristics.
-For weekday morning peak hours, values up to 2500 per OD are recommended for the 1ramp network, and up to 2000 per OD for all other networks.
+For weekday morning peak hours, values up to 2500 per OD are recommended for the 1ramp network.
 - `--od_csv`: CSV file with a `flow` column containing OD values (e.g., `od_1ramp.csv` in `od_for_single_run/`)
 - `--launch_gui`: *(optional)* If provided, launches SUMO GUI after the simulation is completed